 What else did he do while in the camp?

-It was a daunting task to remove SS agents because they couldn’t be murdered.
-The organisation raised a lice colony, that carried typhus, in the hospital laboratory to infect SS agents.
+It was a daunting task to remove SS agents, because they couldn’t be murdered.
+The organization raised a lice colony—carrying typhus—in the hospital laboratory to infect SS agents.
 Several of them died that way.

 Pilecki also developed a whole plan for an uprising in the camp.
-In late 1942, Pilecki was convinced that his network – now composed of more than a thousand deported prisoners – could take control of the central camp for a short time.
+In late 1942, Pilecki was convinced that his network—now composed of more than a thousand deported prisoners—could take control of the central camp for a short time.
 But, he insisted that a collective escape would only be possible with the support of the Polish Underground Army and Allied airdrops.
 Therefore, he waited for his superiors in Warsaw to give him orders.
 But nothing came.
 He didn’t know that the Allies had no intention of carrying out any operation on Auschwitz.
-And he didn’t know that the leaders of the Polish resistance in Warsaw considered any release operation as suicidal, because the Germans had thousands of men in the region.
+And he didn’t know that the leaders of the Polish resistance in Warsaw considered any release operation suicidal, because the Germans had thousands of men in the region.

 Auschwitz concentration camp